When life turns upside down

 Maybe you are grieving.
 Maybe it’s been months or years but the pain is still as raw as the day it happened.
 Maybe it is time for a season of mending your mourning garment.
 What does the first stitch look like for you to move past the mourning period?
 There is no need to know how mend the whole garment but only the next stitch.

-“Life’s tragedies can plunge us into seasons of pain and in turn grief and if we stay there for too long, manifest into depression.”
+“Life’s tragedies can plunge us into seasons of pain and in turn, seasons of grief.
+If we stay there for too long this can manifest into depression.”

 Hope that supersedes pain and grief